wix/stylable/site/docs/references/custom-selectors.md

 @custom-selector :--icon .root > .icon;
 ```

-Here you can use the icon `custom selector` from the outside just like you would use a CSS class selector or `pseudo-element`.
+Here you can use the icon `custom selector` from the outside just like you would use any other `pseudo-element`.

 ```css
 /* CSS */